-Once again, renowned Kinks' authority Doug Hinman provided up-to-date information on recording sessions and dates, without which this article would have been seriously lacking.
+Once again, renowned Kinks' authority Doug Hinman provided up-todate information on recording sessions and dates, without which this article would have been seriously lacking.
 His exceptional work, The Kinks: All Day And All Of The Night, has provided a crucial bedrock of knowledge and rich detail that has informed all of this writer's essays on The Kinks.
 Doug has always been generous with his time, and been deeply driven by his search for accuracy, truth, as well as new insights, which he has freely shared with me.
 He has also provided this writer with invaluable encouragement and moral support.
+Finally, Doug's magnanimous sharing of late-breaking, pioneering, critical intel regarding The Kinks' U.S. tour allowed this writer to present a more complete, nuanced picture, leading to Version 2.0 of the essay.